 Throughout the entire city, I saw countless restaurants all with tasty menus.
 Many of them had outdoor dining tables which are perfect for the warmer months.
 The price of a meal in Copenhagen can range a lot, from a cheap lunch costing only 70 DKK to upwards of 200 DKK.
 I found on average during my stay I was spending around 150 DKK on a meal that included a drink.

 When visiting Copenhagen you should try Smørrebrød which is a classic Danish dish.
 This is a delicious open sandwich served with toppings on Rye bread.
 I enjoyed Smørrebrød at a few places mentioned below and they were very tasty.

 Below are a few places to eat that I went to:

 Lining the canal along Nyhavn is a large range of restaurants serving delicious dishes.
 I went to Hyttefadet and had a classic fish and chips dish.
 The atmosphere at night is fantastic and I recommend eating around this area at least once.

 Here I had my tastiest Smørrebrød serving with a chicken salad topping.
 They have a fantastic lunch price of only 70 DKK for many of the sandwich options.
 The cafe also had a cute decor and a few seats for outdoor dining.

 Website: farsdreng.com (Non-English)

 Recommended for: Lunch/Snacks/Danish Smørrebrød

 Close to Christiansborg Palace is Katz where I had one of my tastiest dishes during my stay.
-The dish was called Hakkebøf and consisted of a beef patty, potatoes in a delicious sauce.
+The dish was called Hakkebøf and consisted of a beef patty and potatoes in a delicious sauce.
 The waiter said it was a very Danish dish, so if you visit I highly recommend it.